E-commerce

 • Organic revenue and margin per landing page

-• Backlink profile: new trusted domains vs. toxicity
+• Backlink profile: new trusted domains vs toxicity

 For a complete performance diagnosis, use our SEO performance audit guide in addition to Search Console data.

-Pace and patience
+Cadence and patience

 Best practices and mistakes to avoid